YtoTech/talk-quote-work-getpaid-parser/README.md

-# talk-quote-work-getpaid-parser
+# Talk Quote Work Get-Paid proposal and invoice parser

-Talk Quote Work Get-Paid proposal and invoice parser - your text base accounting toolkit
+> Your text base accounting toolkit, especially designed for freelancers, by freelancers